Tom Skerritt

 Thomas Roy Skerritt (born August 25, 1933) is an American actor and director, who has appeared in over 170 film and television productions since 1962.
-The beginning of his film career coincided with the New Hollywood movement, with a breakthrough role as Duke Forrest in Robert Altman's M*A*S*H. He then starred in notable films like The Turning Point, Up in Smoke, Ice Castles, Alien, The Dead Zone, Top Gun, and A River Runs Through It.
+The beginning of his film career coincided with the New Hollywood movement, with a breakthrough role as Duke Forrest in Robert Altman's M*A*S*H (1970).
+He then starred in notable films like The Turning Point (1977), Up in Smoke, Ice Castles (both 1978), Alien (1979), The Dead Zone (1983), Top Gun (1986), and A River Runs Through It (1992).

 On television, Skerritt played the leading role of Sheriff Jimmy Brock on the family drama Picket Fences (1992–1996), earning a Primetime Emmy Award for Outstanding Lead Actor in a Drama Series, as well as two Golden Globe Award nominations.
 He also had a recurring role as Evan Drake on the sixth season of sitcom Cheers (1987–1988).

 Skerritt is also a three-time Screen Actors Guild Award nominee, a Genie Award nominee, an American Television Award nominee, and is both a Saturn Award and Western Heritage Award winner.
 In 2022, he received the International Press Academy's honorary Mary Pickford Award for "Outstanding Artistic Contribution to the Entertainment Industry."

 Early life

 Skerritt was born in Detroit, Michigan, the son of Helen, a homemaker, and Roy Skerritt, a businessman.
 He is the youngest of three children.
 A 1951 graduate of Detroit's Mackenzie High School, Skerritt enlisted just after graduating from high school, serving a four-year tour of duty in the United States Air Force as a classifications specialist.
 Most of his enlistment was spent at Bergstrom Field, Austin, Texas.

-After his service, Skerritt attended Wayne State University and the University of California, Los Angeles.
+After his service, Skerritt attended Henry Ford College and Wayne State University before entering the University of California, Los Angeles.
 He had initial interests in majoring in English but veered towards directing.
 It was his appearance in a production of The Rainmaker that got Skerritt noticed to act in his first feature film.
+He left UCLA without a degree to pursue an acting career.